 Be able to function within an educational and residential setting in a safe manner

 To qualify for the School for the Deaf, a student must have hearing loss of educational significance.

 To qualify for the School for the Blind, a student must have a vision loss of educational significance.

-To qualify for the Cedar Springs Academy, a student must have some level of hearing or vision loss and at least one additional disability.
+To qualify for the Cedar Springs Academy, a student must have a hearing or vision loss with a secondary disability and needs that are unable to be met with the other two schools.
 This includes students who are classified as deaf-blind.